muhammedjamsheer/Angular/Basics.md

  If the Components have a parent-child relationship,then we  can pass the data from the parent component to the child using the __@input__ Property.
  In parent component we are using property binding. here we bind the transfering  data .Whenever the value in the parent component changes angular updates the value in the     child component.
 In the child component, we are using @Input decorator to capture data coming from a parent component

  __2.Child to Parent Communication__
   we can pass data from child component to parent component in two ways.

    1.using @ViewChild decorator.
-   -ViewChild allows the child component to be injected in to the  parent component.In this way  the parent component can  access  attributes and functions of child component.
+   * ViewChild allows the child component to be injected in to the  parent component.In this way  the parent component can  access  attributes and functions of child component.
-   -to receive the data from the child we need to implement the AfterViewInit lifecycle hook.
+   * To receive the data from the child we need to implement the AfterViewInit lifecycle hook.
-   -It is used to reference the child component as “child” property.
+   * It is used to reference the child component as “child” property.